 - (1) As described under "Annual Cash Incentive" in the CD&A, these are amounts that may be earned based on the financial performance of the Company, which is measured by Adjusted FFO and ROIC, and on the personal performance by each executive on objectives approved by the Compensation Policy Committee.
-Mr. Walter has an incentive target of 150% of base salary earned in the calendar year and executive vice presidents have an incentive target of 100% of base salary earned in the calendar year.
-The actual amounts earned by the named executive officers in 2015 are reflected in the Summary Compensation Table under the column "Non-Equity Incentive Plan Compensation" and are described in the CD&A under "2015 Compensation Results-Annual Cash Incentive." - (2) Under our 2015 compensation program, senior management received a restricted stock award on January 15, 2015, which was eligible to vest subject entirely to performance conditions.
+The chief executive officer has an incentive target of 150% of base salary earned in the calendar year and executive vice presidents have an incentive target of 100% of base salary earned in the calendar year.
+The actual amounts earned by the named executive officers in 2016 (other than Mr. Walter) are reflected in the Summary Compensation Table under the column "Non-Equity Incentive Plan Compensation" and are described in the CD&A under "2016 Compensation Results-Annual Cash Incentive." - (2) Under our 2016 compensation program, senior management received a restricted stock award on February 4, 2016, which was eligible to vest subject entirely to performance conditions.
 The performance conditions are the satisfaction of corporate performance objectives and personal performance objectives ("Performance-based Awards") and the results of the Company's annual total stockholder return ("Market-based Awards") compared against three indices, the NAREIT Equity Index, the Lodging Index, and the S&P Index.
-Dividends accrue on the shares, but are not paid unless the shares vest and are released. - (3) In connection with the restructuring of the investment team in April 2015, Mr. Risoleo assumed responsibility for all investments on the West Coast and received an additional award of restricted stock on April 15, 2015 which was eligible to vest subject to the same performance conditions as the awards granted to senior management on January 15, 2015 described above. - (4) Options that were awarded on January 15, 2015 vested December 31, 2015.
-Mr. Risoleo received an additional award of options on April 15, 2015 that also vested on December 31, 2015. - (5) The amounts reflect the grant date fair value of restricted stock awards and stock options calculated in accordance with FASB ASC Topic 718.
-For information on the assumptions used in calculating the fair value of stock options, see "Note 8-Employee Stock Plans-Stock Option Awards" in the Notes to Condensed Consolidated Financial Statements in our 2015 Annual Report on Form 10-K. See footnote 2 to the Summary Compensation Table for the calculation of the grant date fair value of the restricted stock awards. - (6) No amounts are shown here because Mr. Robertson's employment with the Company ended on May 1, 2015.
-He received his average annual cash incentive award for the prior two years, his restricted stock award vested at the "target" level of performance and all options vested.
-The amounts are reflected in footnote 7 to the Summary Compensation Table.
+Dividends accrue on the shares, but are not paid unless the shares vest.

+- (3) Options that were awarded on February 4, 2016 vested on December 31, 2016. - (4) The amounts reflect the grant date fair value of restricted stock awards and stock options calculated in accordance with FASB ASC Topic 718.
+For information on the assumptions used in calculating the fair value of stock options, see "Note 8-Employee Stock Plans-Stock Option Awards" in the Notes to Condensed Consolidated Financial Statements in our 2016 Annual Report on Form 10-K. See footnote 2 to the Summary Compensation Table for the calculation of the grant date fair value of the restricted stock awards. - (5) Mr. Walter did not receive an annual cash bonus and instead received payments under the Company's Severance Plan.
+Also, under the terms of his restricted stock agreement, his restricted stock award vested at the "target" level of performance.

-Outstanding Equity Awards at Fiscal Year 2015
+Outstanding Equity Awards at Fiscal Year 2016

-The following table summarizes all the equity awards made to the named executive officers that were outstanding as of December 31, 2015.
+The following table summarizes all the equity awards made to the named executive officers that were outstanding as of December 31, 2016.